About this Research Topic

 Metagenomics and other "omics" are among the fastest advancing scientific tools, underpinning the recent and unprecedented access to genetic and functional information of entire communities of bacteria, virus and fungi.
 These remarkable advances contribute greatly to expanding our understanding of the diversity, ecology, evolution and functioning of the microbial world.
 There is a continuous and dynamic development of faster and cheaper sequencing and other "omics" techniques.
 This, combined with the development of analytical tools to deal with the exponentially increasing amount of data generated, allows access to microbial communities from a wide range of habitats and environments.
 The synergy between metagenomics and other “omics” is paving the path to functional, integrative, and wider analyses including systems biology.
 All these new developments are increasingly contributing to the understanding of the mechanisms and processes of essential microbial ecosystem services, and to the emergence of innovative applications in many different areas.

 Ecosystems support life on Earth, and human existence relies heavily on ecosystem goods and services.
 Although only recently recognized, most of these services and goods are provided by microbial populations and communities.
 Many of the provisioning services (e.g. food and enzymes for industrial processes); regulating services (e.g. water quality, contamination alleviation and biological processes such as pollination and symbioses); and supporting services (e.g. nutrient cycling, agricultural production and biodiversity), are produced or mediated by microbes.
 Indeed, for example, many of the nitrogen cycle pathways are known to be driven by different microbial guilds.
 For instance, atmospheric nitrogen fixation for plant crops utilization is a microbial process, which raises agricultural productivity while decreasing the use of nitrogen fertilizers.
-These, when use in excess cause water eutrophication, decrease water quality and increase the emission of the greenhouse gas N2O.
+These, when used in excess, cause water eutrophication, decrease water quality and increase the emission of the greenhouse gas N2O.
 Recent functional metagenomic studies have shown in freshwater relationships between the microbial nitrogen cycle and the microbial cycle of methane, another source of global warming, thus revealing the intricacy of microbial ecosystem services.

 A recently discovered ecosystem service performed by microbial communities is based on their ability to metabolize halogenated organic compounds.
 These compounds, are diverse and widespread in nature, and come from both anthropogenic and natural origins.
 Metagenomics has revealed a high diversity and abundance of genes encoding for halogenating and dehalogenating enzymes in soil.
 These discoveries are highly relevant to industrial biotechnologies and to the development of bioremediation applications.